T'wolves top Jazz in matchup of teams trading with Lakers - WHIZ News

 The Timberwolves were also missing a host of regulars as Rudy Gobert (groin), Kyle Anderson (back) and Austin Rivers (suspension) were held out, and Karl-Anthony Towns is still sidelined with a right calf strain.

 Lauri Markkanen scored 21 points and Collin Sexton had 20 in Utah’s worst home loss of the season.
-Their worse road loss of the season was a 26-point defeat.
+Their worst road loss of the season was a 26-point defeat to Milwaukee on Dec.
+17.

+“Credit to Minnesota, they made a lot of shots and we missed a lot of make-able shots,” Utah coach Will Hardy said of his team making just 31 of 65 shots in the paint.
+“They made 23 3s at 54% and that was too hard for us to overcome.”

 Conley was Utah’s only true point guard – and one of the last holdovers from the Donovan Mitchell and Gobert era.
 Now, Sexton will have the opportunity to prove he can be an effective starting playmaker on a winning team.